pagliares/jdbc-hands-on/README.md

    - The first option creates a scrollable ResultSet.
    - The second option is RDBMS specific.
 In case of MySQL it returns a forward only ResultSet.

+   <strong>Good practice</strong>: explicitly indicate a scrollable ResultSet with the constant ResultSet.TYPE_SCROLL_INSENSITIVE when creating a Statement

 10 - LimitedRowsResultSetBadSolution
    - This example project illustrates one way to limit the number or results (rows) in a resultset: method setMaxRows(int rows)